Law and Economics of Climate Change

-This course will provide students with advanced and specialized knowledge of the legal principles, treaties and institutions of the international climate regime.
-The course will examine the evolution and architecture of the international climate regime including the 1992 United National Framework Convention on Climate Change, 1997 Kyoto Protocol and 2009 Copenhagen Accord and 2015 Paris Agreement.
+This course will provide students with advanced and specialized knowledge of the evolution and architecture of the international climate regime, including the 1992 United National Framework Convention on Climate Change, 1997 Kyoto Protocol, 2009 Copenhagen Accord and 2015 Paris Agreement.
 Special attention will be paid to the new framework for mitigation, adaptation, climate finance and technology under the 2015 Paris Agreement.
 The course will also critically assess Environmental Economics theory and its application to climate change policy.
 A special focus will be put on the use of market-based policy approaches such as environmental taxes and emissions trading.
 Based on the law and economics background, students will examine and evaluate differing approaches to domestic implementation of international obligations on climate change through case studies on Australian efforts at carbon pricing.
 Students will also be exposed to a range of controversial debates, reflecting the highly politicised nature of international Climate Change law, and learn about the political barriers to sustainable climate policy.

 |Faculty||Faculty of Business and Law|